An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: The A-MMMSE APPROACH

-The update rule in~\eqref{eq:bcgd_Vk} involves only matrix multiplication, reducing the computational complexity for $\mathbf{V}_k$ from $\mathcal{O}(KMNd + KMd^2 + KM^2d + M^3)$ in~\eqref{eq:wmmse_Vk} to $\mathcal{O}(KMNd + KMd^2 + KM^2d)$ in~\eqref{eq:bcgd_Vk}.
-This eliminates the $\mathcal{O}(M^3)$ complexity associated with matrix inversion.
-As discussed in Section~\ref{sec:bcd_method}, extrapolation techniques serve as a common acceleration strategy for update scheme~\eqref{eq:bcd_proxi_linear}.
-Therefore, we incorporate an additional extrapolation step for $\mathbf{V}$ in each iteration:
+The update rule in~\eqref{eq:bcgd_Vk} involves only matrix multiplications, reducing the computational complexity for $\mathbf{V}_k$ from $\mathcal{O}(IKMNd + IKMd^2 + IKM^2d + M^3)$ in~\eqref{eq:wmmse_Vk} to $\mathcal{O}(IKMNd + IKMd^2 + IKM^2d)$ in~\eqref{eq:bcgd_Vk}, thereby eliminating the $\mathcal{O}(M^3)$ complexity associated with matrix inversion.
+In contrast, R-WMMSE~\cite{zhao2025universal} also removes the $\mathcal{O}(M^3)$ complexity via its low-dimensional subspace approach.
+Nevertheless, it suffers from $\mathcal{O}((IKN)^3)$ complexity in the total number of users, whereas the update rule in~\eqref{eq:bcgd_Vk} retains linear complexity in the same aspect.

+The choice of step size $\gamma$ significantly affects the convergence rate of first-order methods.
+Selecting the optimal step size $\gamma_{i_k}^t = 1 / L_{v_{i_k}}^t$ for $\mathbf{V}_{i_k}^t$, where $L_{v_{i_k}}^t$ denotes the Lipschitz constant of $\nabla_v f^t(\mathbf{V}_{i_k}^{t-1})$, still involves matrix decomposition with $\mathcal{O}(M^3)$ complexity.
+Nevertheless, thanks to the projection operation~\eqref{eq:projec_method} that eliminates the need for bisection search, the computational cost still remains lower than that of WMMSE.
+On the other hand, fixing $\gamma$ to a constant reduces computational cost but often leads to a slower convergence rate.
+We observe that the BCGD method typically employs a relatively large step size in the early iterations, which gradually decreases when approaching a stationary point.
+Accordingly, we adopt the following step size selection strategy:

+Here, $T_{c}$ is a very small number of iterations (e.g., $T_c = 3$ in our experiments), and $\gamma_c$ is a fixed step size.
+This step size design implies that our algorithm computes the optimal step size only in the initial iterations to ensure fast convergence and then switches to a fixed step size after $T_c$ iterations to reduce computational cost.
+This approach strikes a favorable balance between convergence speed and computational efficiency. }

+As discussed in Section~\ref{sec:bcd_method}, extrapolation techniques serve as a common acceleration strategy for the update scheme in~\eqref{eq:bcd_proxi_linear}. {These techniques incorporate historical information from previous iterations by forming an extrapolated point through a weighted combination of the current point and past differences, thereby avoiding oscillatory behavior and accelerating convergence.
+Such extrapolation approaches are widely used in first-order methods~\cite{xu2013block} and have also been applied directly to WMMSE to achieve acceleration~\cite{zhou2023novel}.
+Furthermore, all the gradient-based methods listed in Table~\ref{tab:frt_method_comp} employ Nesterov's extrapolation to accelerate convergence.} Therefore, we incorporate an additional extrapolation step for $\mathbf{V}$ in each iteration: {